Sachin-Bandaranayaka/md-sports-/README.md

 ## License

-This project is proprietary and owned by MD Sports.
+This project is proprietary and owned by MS Sports.

 ## Acknowledgments